 What This Accomplishes — What better way to develop your brand image than to define your voice with an established opinion.
 When you share something and attach your opinion to it, you can increase the interest of others.
 Agree or disagree; people love to read about what other people think to help them form an opinion too.

 One of my favorite companies on LinkedIn right now may be unexpected — L’Oréal.
-They’ve built up a following of over 700,000 people.
+They’ve built up a following of over 1.3 million people.
 So what are they sharing that has the attention of so many?
-They wrote a post titled 10 Reasons Why You Should Follow L’Oréal on LinkedIn; it’s well worth a read.
+More than info on makeup!
+Check out the recent share below:

-What This Accomplishes — Taking a social network like LinkedIn and filling it with helpful life hack-style content really positions L’Oréal as a friendly, relatable brand.
+What This Accomplishes — Taking a social network like LinkedIn and filling it with helpful career advice and interesting content positions L’Oréal as a friendly, relatable brand.
 When you share knowledge like this, you become less of a sales-driven entity and more of a personal friend looking out for the well-being of readers.

 6: Videos and Presentations